-All roads upgraded and utilized on USFS managed lands as part of the Project on the JNF will be left in the existing or better condition after completion of the Project's construction.
-No permanent Project related roads, beyond the existing Forest Service roads that would be used for the Project, will remain on the JNF following completion of the Project's construction and restoration.
-Existing Forest Service roads that are used during construction will be upgraded to support the Project's needs as applicable and will remain intact following construction or as otherwise specified by the Forest Service.
-MVP has requested ingress/egress rights on these existing Forest Service roads for pipeline operations and maintenance following construction.
+All roads utilized on FS managed lands as part of the Project on the JNF will be left in the existing or better condition after completion of the Project's construction.
+No permanent Project related roads, beyond the existing Forest Service roads, will remain on the JNF following completion of the Project's construction and restoration.